I'm a meat hunter. I hunt for the sole purpose of eating the meat.

 Seriously, my wife and I sometimes wonder how that kid walks around because we rarely witness him actually eating real food.
 So, watching him eat ALL of his antelope steak, then requesting more, is as great a trophy as I can imagine.

 My dad taught me to be a meat hunter.
-He was an expert–and very successful–hunter.
-And he took great pride in caring for the meat from the second the animal went down to the last perfectly prepared bite on our plates.
-That’s why I like wild game so much–because my dad cooked it so well.
+He was an expert--and very successful--hunter.
+And, he took great pride in caring for the meat from the second the animal went down to the last perfectly prepared bite on our plates.
+I like wild game so much because my dad cooked it so well.

 Also keep in mind that all the following tactics are attainable.
-It all could happen for you if you decide the flavor of the meat is the most important aspect of hunting.
+It all could happen for you if you decide that maintaining the high quality of the meat is the most important aspect of hunting.

 Perfectly prepared venison starts with the hunt itself, obviously.

 Hunts should be planned with the taste of the meat in mind.
 Don't show up on opening day and drive around on two-tracks lobbing off pot shots at distant specs.